The 8 Best Investment Banks of 2020

 Consumers in the United States may be familiar with Barclays credit cards, and a consumer banking service is also under development for the U.S. It has a major presence in New York and other world financial centers both in and out of Europe.

 Barclays made a big leap into U.S. investment banking with the acquisition of Lehman Brothers in 2008.
-Another investment bank with a history of scandal (something pretty consistent in this industry), Barclays took heat for its compliance in the Lehman acquisition and made headlines in 2012 for its role in the LIBOR scandal.
+Another investment bank with a history of scandal, Barclays took heat for its compliance in the Lehman acquisition and made headlines in 2012 for its role in the LIBOR scandal.
 Nonetheless, it remains a large and respected investment bank and holds a role as one of the biggest investment banks in the world.

 Want to learn more?
 Check out our full review of Barclays.

-With roots going back to 1924, Morgan Stanley is another major investment bank in the United States.
-While it doesn’t make it into the trillion dollars in assets club, it holds a respectable $852 billion and falls squarely in the “too big to fail” banking stable.
-The current Morgan Stanley operation came about in 1997 with a merger creating Morgan Stanely Dean Witter Discover & Co.
+With roots going back to 1935, Morgan Stanley is another major investment bank in the United States.
+While it doesn’t make it into the trillion dollars in assets club, it holds a respectable $781 billion and falls squarely in the “too big to fail” banking stable.
+The current Morgan Stanley operation came about in 1997 with a merger creating Morgan Stanley Dean Witter Discover & Co.
 The name went back to simply Morgan Stanley in 2001.

 Like other major investment banks, Morgan Stanley offers a suite of products for large businesses, including mergers and acquisitions, advising, IPOs, restructurings, and lending.
-The company just barely survived the 2008 financial crisis and was the largest recipient of TARP (Troubled Asset Relief Program) funds from the government during that tumultuous era for financial companies.
+The company struggled during the 2008 financial crisis and was among the largest recipients of TARP (Troubled Asset Relief Program) funds from the government during that tumultuous era for financial companies.
 It turned itself around after 2008 and today lives up to the long history as a leader in corporate buyouts.

 The investment banking arm of Bank of America, this investment bank came about through a long chain of mergers, most recently Bank of America’s acquisition of major investment bank Merrill Lynch during the financial crisis of 2008.
 It operates around the world with major centers in Hong Kong, London, and New York.
-Bank of America is the second biggest US bank with $2.3 trillion in assets.
+Bank of America is the second-biggest US bank with $2.2 trillion in assets.

 Bank of America Merrill Lynch investment banking offerings include mergers and acquisitions, debt and equity offerings, lending, trading, risk management, and other services.
 The old Merrill Lynch wealth advising division lives on as Merrill Lynch, also owned by Bank of America but with separate operations.